randylubin/Diegetic-Games/learn/podcasts.md

 ---
 title: Game and Game Design Podcasts
 description: An overview of the top game and game design podcasts with a focus on RPGs.
-Categories include: actual plays, tips, analysis, and game design.
+Categories include&#58; actual plays, tips, analysis, and game design.
 layout: default
 ---
 # RPG and Game Design Podcasts